TWK-1803/Projects/README.md

 Place all the files in the same directory and run MarchingSquaresVisual to get it going.
 Theres much less configuration on the fly than my other projects since a lot of it needed to be done up front and be immutable, sorry about that.
 Feel free to add your own shapes and see how they react

+## Origin Shift

+Recently, some friends and I got on a Minecraft kick.
+As always happens whenever Minecraft pulls me in again, I rediscovered the fun I have with designing redstone contraptions/ farms.
+While looking for new designs, I came across a maze generation algorithm that allows for the maze pathways to be shifted on the fly called Origin Shift which is covered here: https://youtu.be/zbXKcDVV4G0?si=0LRFJhmq3zOhsdRp.

+The basic idea is that a 'good' maze has a few key properties: every cell in the grid can reach every other cell via some path and no loops are present in the pathways.
+We accomplish this by establishing the pathways of the maze as a root directed tree.
+Which is to say that every node points to one other node (except the origin) and all nodes are able to reach the origin following the pointers.
+As long as those properties are valid, the maze can shift where the origin is at will and adjust the cooresponding walls.
+Do this enough and you have a random looking maze.
+To make it more interesting, I added the ability to toggle vision on some of the components of the maze to see what they look like (including the solution to the maze)

+Place all the files in the same directory and run MazeVisual to get this running.
+Note that the configs are in the MazeVisual file at the top of the code.

 ## Sierpinski

 I mostly uploaded this just because it was the first project I did at college, and it looks cool.
 No real other reason.
 Just enjoyed making it and thought to archive it.
 The code looks very hand-holdy and different to a lot of the other projects here because it was pretty much dictated line by line from a prof of mine.